The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 When asked, log in to a Single Page Application provided by the OpenID Connect Dev UI:

 • Log in as alice, with the password, alice.
-This user has a user role.
+This user has both admin and user roles.

 • Access /frontend/user-name-with-propagated-token, which returns 200.